 This week has been a rough week for me.
 It first started with Alycia falling sick on Tuesday.
 She hardly gets fever these days but this time the temperature shot up to 41.3C with chills, a chesty cough and a throbbingly painful migraine that came in waves.
 The hubs and mil were pressing me (again!) to bring her to the doctor to rule out dengue fever.
 Each time the girls are down with fever, I get harassed to bring them to the doctor but I stuck to my guns.
 I told them that a dengue test would only be effective more than 4 days after the symptoms appear.
 But to quell their worries as well as mine since her temperature was above 41C, I bought a pack of Panadol and gave Alycia two capsules on the first day and one capsule on the second day.

 On the second day when the fever did not subside and Alycia had migraine attacks that came in waves causing her so much discomfort (she was crouching on her bed in pain), I whipped out my Young Living essential oils and did a Raindrop Technique massage on her feet and back (spine).
 I used peppermint and Thieves.
 I did this thrice a day.
-Alycia also drank many packets of Izumio hydrogen water and chewed on raw Indian Borage and mint leaves from our little balcony garden.
+Alycia also drank many packets of Izumio hydrogen water and chewed on raw Indian Borage (good for relieving cough and phlegm) and mint leaves from our little balcony garden.
 Alycia was reluctant to chew on the leaves but I gave her the choice of ‘leaves or antibiotics’?
 She obediently chewed on the leaves twice a day.

 On the third day, the day that I was supposed to bring Alycia to the hospital should the fever and migraine persisted, she woke up at 7 a.m. and happily announced that she’s all well already.
 Praise God!!